2018 Aston Martin V8 Vantage

-The V8 Vantage continues to utilize a hand assembled 4.7 liter naturally aspirated V8 producing 420 horsepower at 7,000 rpm along with 347 lb-ft at 5,000 rpm.
+The V8 Vantage is powered by a hand-assembled 4.7 liter naturally aspirated V8 producing 420 horsepower at 7,000 rpm along with 347 lb-ft at 5,000 rpm.
 The high-revving V8 is mated to a choice two transaxles, both of which are equipped with a limited-slip differential.

 The first is a traditional manual with six forward gears, while the optional transaxle is a new seven-speed Sportshift "automated-manual."
 Aston says the Sportshift provides faster and more precise shifts than the old six-speed unit, but the gearbox still sports an old-fashioned single clutch design (many competitors have switched to super-quick dual-clutch transmissions).